-Anyone under the age of 16 bringing a bicycle into the Metrorail system must be accompanied by an adult (someone over the age of 18).
+Anyone under the age of 16 bringing a bicycle into the Metrorail system must be accompanied by an adult.
 An adult may accompany only one child with a bicycle at a time.

 Cyclists are responsible for their own bicycles and all actions, injuries, losses, and/or damages related to their bicycles in station areas, aboard trains or on Metrobuses.